click for prev

 David Parks

-Cumberland West - Western Maryland and B&O, HO
+Cumberland West - Baltimore & Ohio, HO

-The B&O is double track main with “Current of Traffic” rules using B&O 9 aspect Color Position Lights (CPL) signals.
-Four Tower Operators control interlocking sections.
+The B&O includes the junction of the Pittsburgh and Cumberland Divisions and part of the West End Sub.
+The B&O is double track main with "Current of Traffic" rules using B&O 9 aspect Color Position Lights (CPL) signals.
+Five Tower Operators control interlocking sections.
 They use computer touch-screens to manipulate switches and signals with pseudo Standard Signal graphics.
 The B&O has many named passenger trains and some passenger switching in Cumberland.
-B&O coal mines are off- line.
+B&O coal mines are off-line.
 Operations center on the Keyser coal switching yard and a small manifest yard.

-Revised 11/19/2008
+Revised 1/17/2023